magicYang1573/fast-hw-fuzz/README.md

 ## Introduction

-This is the source code of our submission *"Faster Hardware Fuzzing for Practical IC Verification Workflow"* for DATE 2025.
+This is the source code of our submission *"Bridging the Gap between Hardware Fuzzing and Industrial Verification"* for GLSVLSI 2025.

 ![Overview of faster hardware fuzzing framework](overview.png)

-Our framework **FastHwFuzz** is built upon RTL Fuzz Lab and JQF.
+Our prototype framework **HwFuzzEnv** is built upon RTL Fuzz Lab and JQF.
 We have solved the above speed bottlenecks in hardware fuzzing and achieved a speedup of hundreds of times compared with RTL Fuzz Lab.

 ## Installation